-An employer has two contribution options to choose from through HealthSource RI for Employers.
+An employer has 2 contribution options to choose from through HealthSource RI for Employers.
 This determination is completed at the time the employer application or renewal is submitted.
-Employers can switch from composite rate-based contribution to list bill-based contribution and vice versa upon annual renewal of the plan coverage.
+Employers are able to switch from composite rate-based contribution to list bill-based contribution and vice versa upon annual renewal of the plan coverage.

-Option 1: Composite Rate Contribution.
+Option 1: Composite rate contribution.
 To calculate the composite rate, first the total list bill premium for the group is calculated, based on the ages of all employees and dependents expected to enroll.
 The total is then broken into a composite rate, which represents an average cost for the reference plan for each family structure tier.